tlasica/casstor/QUERY_EXISTS.md

+# How to query Cassandra if the block exists?

 Essential query for deduplication is check, if particular block exists (is present in the storage).
 To check which of the approaches can do better I decided to go with `cassandra-stress` in user mode.